Ram Kripal Yadav

 Ram Kripal Yadav (born 12 October 1957) is an Indian politician and a member of the 17th Lok Sabha from the Pataliputra parliamentary constituency in Bihar.
-He currently serves a cabinet minister in the Bihar Government since 2025.
+He currently serves the Cooperative minister in the Bihar Government since 2026.
 He represents the Danapur Assembly constituency.
 He was a member of Rashtriya Janata Dal and was a close confidant of Lalu Yadav.
 Later he joined Bharatiya Janata Party.
 He was first a mayor in Bihar, and later the Minister of State for Rural Development in central cabinet in Delhi from 2014 to 2019.

 Early life

 Yadav was born on 12 October 1957.
 He attained the Bachelor of Arts (Honours) and Bachelor of Law degrees from Magadh University, Patna.

 Political career

 Yadav represented the Patna (Lok Sabha constituency) constituency of Bihar winning thrice from there in the year 1991, 1996, and 2004 elections as a member of Rashtriya Janata Dal.
 He joined BJP in 2014, and has won 2014 and 2019 parliamentary elections as a member of BJP from Pataliputra (Lok Sabha constituency).